 - rescue fish in the winterbourne section before it dries up and release them into a continually flowing section of the stream

 Rivers and streams are beautiful to admire and in the summer many local children enjoy playing in the water.
 There are a couple of safety issues though to bear in mind:

 It is advisable that anyone who goes into the water takes appropriate hygiene precautions because when livestock have access to the stream for drinking water and dogs might pee/poo on the banks there is always the risk that their faeces get into the water.
 There is also the possibility that a dead animal carcass is in the river upstream of you somewhere out of sight.

-Another thing that sometimes happens across the country is the discharge of very diluted sewage into a nearby waterway, in our case the River Lambourn.
+Another thing that sometimes happens across the country is the discharge of very diluted sewage into a nearby waterway, including our lovely chalk streams.